fare/poiu/README.md

 Installation
 ------------

-Just make sure you use ASDF 3.3.0 or later, and include `(asdf:load-system :poiu)` in your build scripts before you build the rest of your software.
+Just make sure you use ASDF 3.3.0 or later (we recommend at least 3.3.2.2), and in your build scripts, after you `(require "asdf")` and before you build the rest of your software, include the line:

+    (asdf:load-system "poiu")

 It automatically will hook into `asdf::*plan-class*`, though you can reset it.

-POIU 1.32 depends on the new plan-making internals of ASDF 3.3.
+POIU 1.34 depends on the new plan-making internals of ASDF 3.3.0.

 Support